 SHC extends Manzoor Wassan’s bail till June 27

-The National Accountability Bureau (NAB) has failed to finalize the assets inquiry against Pakistan People’s Party (PPP) leader Manzoor Wassan.

-A Sindh High Court (SHC) bench extended interim bail of Manzoor Wassan till June 27.

-An investigation officer of the NAB Sukkur submitted his report to the Sindh High Court (SHC) in a hearing today.
+KARACHI – An investigation officer of the Sukkur NAB submitted his report to the Sindh High Court (SHC) in a hearing on Wednesday.
 The accountability bureau has failed in filing references against the PPP stalwart despite the passage of two years.

 The court also extended interim bail of Manzoor Wassan till the next hearing of the case.